JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/README.md

 We tested our trained model in the areas with the highest avocado production in Mexico (the green gold fringe at Michoacan state).
-The information provided by the neural network allowed the generation of a remote sensing-based inventory of water ponds associated to avocado crop.
+The information provided by the neural network allowed the generation of a remote sensing-based inventory of water ponds associated with the avocado crop.
 See some of our results in this [jupyter notebook](https://github.com/JoseSoto9305/Agricultural-Irrigation-ponds-Detection/blob/master/notebooks/Avocado_Related_Irrigation_Ponds.ipynb).

 ![f3](https://github.com/JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/blob/master/Images/f3.png)